How to Write An Apology Email

 Standard letter closings like 'Yours Truly' will work with apology emails.
 However, we like 'Sincerely' or 'Yours Sincerely' when it comes to apologies—it helps reinforce the message.

-Dos & Don'ts of An Apology Email
+Dos & Don'ts For Writing an Apology Email

-✔ Do...
+Do...
 Show them that you know why they are angry and hurt.

-✔ Do...
-Ask for forgiveness however don't expect or demand it.
+Do...
+Ask for forgiveness, however don't expect or demand it.

-✔ Do...
+Do...
 Tell them how much you enjoy having them in your life and why it's important for you to apologize—whether or not they accept it.

 X Don't...
 Try to evoke sympathy as part of your apology.